 More specifically, the current organisational structure of the Holding Company breaks down into:

-- Group Digital & Information Division defines and executes the Group Technology, Digital and Data related management and transformation, driving value through the capability of technology and data, embedded into digital solutions that optimize execution and improve customer experience;
+- Group Digital & Information Division defines and executes the Group Technology, Digital and Data related management activities and transformation, driving value through the capability of technology and data, embedded into digital solutions that optimize execution and improve customer experience, also through the governance of the relevant Service Lines;

-- Group Strategy & Optimisation, responsible for supporting strategic initiatives, including the integration of ESG into the Group strategy.
-The Group Strategy and Optimisation and Group Stakeholder Engagement functions represent the "CEO Office", supporting the CEO in the development and implementation of strategic initiatives.
+The Group Strategy & ESG, Group Stakeholder Engagement and Group CEO Staff functions represent the "CEO Office", supporting the CEO in the development and implementation of strategic initiatives.